-The fit to the length data is displayed in Figure 6a for length samples aggregated over time for each fishery.
+The fit to the length data is displayed in Figure 6 for length samples aggregated over time for each fishery.
 Figure 6a provides a convenient means of assessing the overall fit of the model to the length data for each fishery.
 On the whole, the model appears to have captured the main features of the data.
 The modal structure evident in the surface fisheries is well represented by the model predictions, while the shape and location of the length distributions of all fisheries is reasonably well estimated.
 There is more variability in the fits when the data are disaggregated by time period, but on the whole the modal structure of the various samples and modal progression over time seem to be consistently interpreted by the model.
-An example of the fit to the time-series data (for the NZ troll fishery) is shown in Figure 6b.
-The modes in the data for this fishery and the STCZ troll and driftnet fisheries are well estimated by the model and interpreted as annual age classes.
-Overall, the growth dynamics evident in the data appear to be well captured by the model.
+An example of the fit to the time-series data (for the NZ troll fishery) is shown in Figure 7.
+The modes in the data for this fishery and the STCZ troll and driftnet fisheries are generally well estimated by the model and interpreted as annual age classes.
+Overall, the growth dynamics evident in the data appear to be sufficiently well captured by the model given the low sample sizes available for this seasonal fishery.

-The fits of the model to the tagging data compiled by calendar time and by time at liberty are shown in Figure 7.
+The fits of the model to the tagging data compiled by calendar time and by time at liberty are shown in Figure 8.
 The fits appear to be satisfactory, given the relatively low number of tag returns.